COME SEE WHERE WE GROW AND MAKE OUR CHOCOLATE!

-In addition, we've found it's not practical to try to do "brief visits".
+We've found it's not practical to try to do "brief visits".
 There's just too much that is new, interesting, interconnected, and demanding of attention, to be able to squeeze it all in in less than 2 hours.

 Unlike some venues, self-guided tours on a working farm are, also, not a practical option.